 The difficulty with forecasting macro factors calls for managers to stay diversified, follow market trends, and take high probability tilts to specific factor opportunities.
-The poor performance for global macro is a function of the high uncertainty associated with the major macro factors.
+The poor performance for global macro is a function of the increased uncertainty associated with the significant macro factors.
 There is no smart beta in global macro if the macro factor directions cannot be identified.
-Global macro returns will only improve if the degree of uncertainty concerning growth, inflation, and liquidity falls to levels that allow for bets to be identified and managed.
+Global macro returns will only improve if the degree of uncertainty concerning growth, inflation, and liquidity falls to levels that allow bets to be identified and managed.

 Managed Futures Programs